effepivi/CT2CAD-Fibres/README.md

 import imageio
-import matplotlib.pyplot as plt import numpy as np import SimpleITK as sitk import tomopy from matplotlib import cm from scipy import ndimage from skimage.metrics import structural_similarity as ssim
+import matplotlib.pyplot as plt import numpy as np import pandas as pd import SimpleITK as sitk import tomopy

+from IPython.display import display from matplotlib import cm from scipy import ndimage from skimage.metrics import structural_similarity as ssim